 What is the Post Office logo?

-The modern Post Office logo from the UK is a red oval with a white postal service name.
-The text is split into two lines and centered.
-Bold sans-serif is used for text decoration.
+The modern logo is a red oval with the postal service’s name in white.
+The text is centered and divided into two lines for ease of reading.